-Petunias (Petunia × hybrida) are relatively pest- and disease-free, but from time to time problems do arise, and one common complaint is tiny white spots on petunias, whether on the flowers, foliage or both.
+Petunias (Petunia x hybrida, USDA zones 10-11) are relatively pest- and disease-free, but from time to time problems do arise, and one common complaint is tiny white spots on petunias, whether on the flowers, foliage or both.
 These mystery white spots could be one of a few different problems.
 Thrips, botrytis and fertilizer burn are common causes of white spots on petunias.
 If you still aren't sure, consult a specialist at your local county extension office.

 A number of issues can cause tiny white spots on petunias, including thrips, fungal infections and fertilizer burn.

 Thrips are tiny insects that feed on petunia flowers and foliage.
 They actually scrape away plant tissue and leave bleached spots or streaks where once there was bright, beautiful color.
 Foliage and flowers may also appear silvery or bronze due to feeding.
 Serious infestations may leave flowers deformed.

 Thrips hide inside petunia flowers so controlling them can be difficult.
 Add to that the fact that they're small enough to be blown in on the wind.
 Organic pest control agents are best, such as neem oil, pyrethrins or insecticidal soap, because they allow beneficial insects that are natural predators to thrive.
 Always use any pesticide, whether it's organic or synthetic, according to all label directions.

 Botrytis is a common fungal infection that attacks many ornamental and flowering plants, and petunias are no exception.
 The good news is that if botrytis is the cause of the tiny white spots on petunias, you've caught the disease early and have time to treat it.
 Eventually, those white spots turn to a gray, powdery mess that completely destroys the petunia flowers.